fimad/Keebler/README.md

 Writing standalone assembly is a pain in the ass.
 The `bootstrap.pl` script is meant to alleviate this a bit.
 The script combines an elf file (read: any executable) with a bootstrapping template (there is at least one in `samples`).
-The resulting payload with the encapsulated elf file, will when run unpack the elf and execute it.
+The resulting payload with the encapsulated elf file, will when run, unpack the elf and execute it.

 Using `bootstrap.pl` is simple: